Ben Bonus: Early life

-Bonus was born as Baruch Bonus on November 9, 1920 in Horodenka, Stanisławów Voivodeship, Poland, which had until the end of the First World War been part of Galicia, Austria-Hungary.
+Bonus was born as Baruch Bonus on November 9, 1920, in Horodenka, Stanisławów Voivodeship, Poland, which had until the end of the First World War been part of Galicia, Austria-Hungary.
 His parents were Meier Bonus and Sheyne Reyzl "Rosa" Katz.
 His father was a baker who later became a fruit seller.
 During this time he learned to sing with private lessons.
 He studied in Cheder until the age of 12 and then studied in the local Polish Gymnasium; during this time he began to perform in children's troupes.
 For a time he also apparently ran away from home to live in Lvov, singing in courtyards for money, and toured for a bit with Shtshogol's troupe before going home to finish his studies at the Gymnasium.
 Although his obituary in the New York Times as well as the Lexicon of Yiddish Theatre state that he was brought to the United States in 1929 by an aunt who visited Poland, this appears to be incorrect.
-He is listed as arriving in the United States in May 1938 on the Polish ship Pilsudski at age 17, under the care of his aunt Mary Schachter, who was a U.S. citizen.
+He is listed as arriving in the United States in May 1938 on the Polish ship Piłsudski at age 17, under the care of his aunt Mary Schachter, who was a U.S. citizen.
 His aunt operated a successful bedding business in the Bronx.
 Bonus's parents and siblings were subsequently killed in the Holocaust in Horodenka.